Courses

 Development of an in-depth understanding of behavioral concepts, methods, and skills which underlie managerial competence in preventing and solving problems within and between individuals and groups.
 Theoretical review of motivation, group dynamics, leadership behaviors, and organizational change.
 Various laboratory exercises and cases are used to highlight the concepts and furnish practice in applying them to management problems.
 P: MGT 301 or MGT 271.

 MGT 351.
-Personnel/Human Resources Management.
+Human Resources Management.
 3 credits.
 OD

 Management's approach to and the principles for handling the human factor in an enterprise to maximize the productive efficiency of the firm through sound procurement, development, utilization, and maintenance of its human resources.
-Emphasis placed on personnel theory.
-Findings of the behavioral and social sciences as they relate to work are integrated with personnel philosophy, policy, and practice.
-P: MGT 301 or MGT 271; junior standing.
+Emphasis placed on human resources theory.
+Findings of the behavioral and social sciences as they relate to work are integrated with human resources philosophy, policy, and practice.
+P: MGT 271; junior standing.

 MGT 371.
 Leadership Skills.
 3 credits.
 FA, SP